 1. If the operating licence of a credit institution is revoked by the Supervisory Authority or the court orders the liquidation of a credit institution, NDIF provides compensation to depositors based on data supplied by the credit institution.
-Within 10 working days from 2021 onwards, the depositors have disposal of the compensation amount.
+Within 7 working days from 2024 onwards, the depositors have disposal of the compensation amount.
+Depositors then have 5 years to receive the compensation amount.